syncfusion-content/maui-docs/MAUI/Popup/popup-positioning.md

 ### Display popup relative to a view

-To open the `SfPopup` relative to a view, use the `SfPopup.ShowRelativeToView(View, RelativePosition,x-position,y-position)` method.
+To open the `SfPopup` relative to a view, use the `SfPopup.ShowRelativeToView(View, RelativePosition)` method.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}